Bru-sic/week_01_homework/README.md

     ![Figure 1: Global cross-border payments flows split by use case](./assets/EY-cross-boarder-payment-flows-predicted-growth.jpg)
     ***Figure 1:*** Global cross-border payments flows split by use case[^EYFlows]

 * *What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)*
-  Ripple aims to distrupt the status quo of cross-border payments.
+  Ripple aims to disrupt the status quo of cross-border payments.
 Through the use of blockchain and modern APIs, Ripple enables financial institutions who are part of the network "RippleNet" to send money globally, instantly, reliably and for fractions of a penny.
 Being part of RippleNet solves three key issues with payments:
   1. Speed and certainty
   1. Liquidity management
   1. Transparency

   With RippleNet, customers can quickly access new markets, expand their services and deliver the best customer experience in global payments today.
 With a single connection, customers can access the best blockchain technology for global payments, payout capabilities in over 40 currencies, On-Demand Liquidity as an alternative to pre-funding and operational consistency through a common rulebook.[^RippleFAQ]

-  Table 2 provides a further comparison of XRP's technology with other prominent cryptocurrencies, highlighting that XRP has been desgigned with payments, speed, throughput and efficiency in mind.
+  Table 2 provides a further comparison of XRP's technology with other prominent cryptocurrencies, highlighting that XRP has been designed with payments, speed, throughput and efficiency in mind.

   | Cryptocurrency / Blockchain | Bitcoin\/Bitcoin | Ether/Ethereum |	XRP/XRP Ledger|
   |:---| :---| :--- | :--- |